Infection control

 • Do not sit on patients’ beds

-• Do not share food with patients or sit at the patient's bedside while eating
+• Do not share food with patients or sit at the patient's bedside whilst eating

 Advice for patients

-If you are a patient, or you are going to be a patient, and you have worries or concerns about any infection control issues, please speak to ward/clinic staff.
-If they are unable to help, please ask them to contact the infection control team for you.
+If you are a patient, or you are going to be a patient, and you have worries or concerns about any infection control issues, please speak to ward or clinic staff.
+If further support is necessary, they will be able contact the infection control team for you.

 Pictured is a staff member with a headset answering a telephone call